-Anti-money laundering and counter financing of terrorism (AML / CFT) systems and enforcement are strengthening around the world.
-As a result, it is increasingly essential for practitioners to have a clear and up-to-date understanding of terrorist financing threats, as well as how to identify, analyse and report them.
-This course addresses those needs.
-It was developed in co-operation with the Egmont Group of Financial Intelligence Units and is based on the content of the Egmont Group's on-site Terrorist Financing training.
+Anti-money laundering and counter financing of terrorism (AML/CFT) systems and enforcement are strengthening around the world.
+It is essential for practitioners to have a clear and up-todate understanding of terrorist financing threats, as well as how to identify, analyse and report them.
+You will learn to: